Jakov-Kusan/mini-os/README.md

 MiniOS is a development environment for the linux kernel and applications using the QEMU virtual machine.
 Developers can easily clone it and develop based on it.
 You can turn your idea into a product very quickly using the MiniOS development environment.
 It is a good choice to verify your solutions on MiniOS before production.

-# Install Environment
+# Install the environment

 ```
 sudo ./install.sh
 ```
-It will install compile toolchains of arm and arm64, and qemu environment.
+It will install compile toolchains of arm and arm64, and the qemu environment.

 # Build MiniOS